Applying for your student loan

-SFE do not need any evidence that you will be abroad or on a work placement when you initially apply for your funding.
+Your loan provider does not need any evidence that you will be abroad or on a work placement when you initially apply for your funding.

 Evidence will only be required after you have applied if:

-The Student Loans Company will only ask for written confirmation from the University in exceptional circumstances and always in writing.
+Your loan provider will only ask for written confirmation from the University in exceptional circumstances and always in writing.

 If you are on an unpaid placement that is not a special case, you will be only be eligible for reduced funding.
 Your loan provider will write to you to inform you of this, and the letter will also say that they cannot complete an assessment for full funding unless the University writes to them with details of your placement.
 This is a standard letter sent to every student.
 The University will only need to write to your loan provider if your placement is a special case and therefore attracts full funding.
 If it is not, you can ignore the letter.

 If you're already on a course that includes study abroad or work placement (UK or abroad)

 If you initially enrolled on a course that includes a study abroad or a work placement year, you just need to make sure you complete your student loan application with the details of where you'll be during the year.
 Your student loan provider should already know that you will be away from the University for the year and should assess you accordingly.